hsocarras/nodbus-plus/docs/server/nodbus_tcp_server.rst

   * maxConnections <number>: Simultaneous conextions allowed by the server.
 Default 32.

-  * tcpCoalescingDetection <boolean>: If this option is active the nodbus server can handle more than one modbus tcp adu in the same tcp package, otherwise only one adu per package will be accepted.
-Default true.

   * udpType <string>: Define the type of udp socket id udp net type is configured.
 Can take two values 'ud4' and 'usp6'.
 Default 'udp4'.

 * **netType** <Class>: This argument define the constructor for the net layer.
 See :ref:`NetServer Class <nodbus_net_server>`